 - A. Purpose.
-The purpose of this procedure is to allow modifications to transportation standards where meeting the roadway cross-section requirements of Sub-Sections 14.44.060(A) or (B) is not possible due to existing site constraints. - B. When Standards Apply.
+The purpose of this procedure is to allow modifications to transportation standards where meeting the roadway cross-section requirements of Section 14.44.060 is not possible due to existing site constraints. - B. When Standards Apply.
 The standards of this section apply to new development or redevelopment for which a building permit is required and that place demands on public or private transportation facilities or city utilities.
 This procedure may be used in cases where full street improvements, half street improvements, and frontage improvements are required.